3 people injured after boat crashes onto jetty in Narragansett

 Our news team on the scene observed at least one person being transported off the jetty by stretcher.

-Fire officials have confirmed that three people were injured in the crash.
+Fire officials have confirmed that three people were injured in the crash and a total of four people were onboard at the time.
 There’s no word on the extent of their injuries.

-We’ve learned a total of four people were onboard the boat when it ran into the rocks.
-Right now, there’s no word on what caused the crash.

-We are awaiting more information from police and will update you as soon as we learn more details.